RightToPrivacy/MACcleaner/README.md

 This can further be correlated with other data leading to abuse.

-Access points store your MAC/hostname addresses.
+Access points you connect to store your MAC/hostname addresses.

 [ This is why I wrote maccleaner: predatory tracking by data/store trackers.
 Also places where people are persecuted for human rights/journalism ]